-GASB Statement No. 60 improves financial reporting by addressing issues related to service concession arrangements (SCAs), which are a type of public-private or public-public partnership.
-The implementation of GASB Statement No. 60 did not have an effect on the financial statements of the School District.
+GASB Statement No. 66 resolves conflicting accounting and financial reporting guidance that could diminish the consistency of financial reporting and thereby enhance the usefulness of the financial reports.
+The implementation of GASB Statement No. 66 did not have an effect on the financial statements of the School District.

-GASB Statement No. 61 improves guidance for including, presenting and disclosing information about component units and equity interest transactions of a financial reporting entity.
-The implementation of GASB Statement No. 61 did not have an effect on the financial statements of the School District.
+GASB Statement No. 70 improves comparability of financial statements by requiring consistent reporting and specifying information required to be disclosed for extending and receiving nonexchange financial guarantees.
+The implementation of GASB Statement No. 70 did not have an effect on the financial statements of the School District.